zeptic99/dotfiles/README.md

     stow -t $HOME .
     ```

-3. Alternatively, select only specific configuration packages to me symlinked.
+3. Alternatively, select only specific configuration packages to be symlinked.
 For example:

     ```bash
     stow -t $HOME .zshrc